-Terms and Conditions
+Terms and Conditions of Sale

-In these conditions :
+In these Terms:

-- “PPSA” means the Personal Property Securities Act 2009 (Cth).
+- “PPSA” means the Personal Property Securities Act 2009 (Cth);

 - “Security Interest” has the meaning under the PPSA.

 2. Basis of Agreement and Orders

 - Unless otherwise agreed in writing, the Contract between OPUS Camper and the Customer includes: